LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Description**
-   Variance Based Adaptive Quantization (VBAQ) can increase subjective visual quality.
+   Variance Based Adaptive Quantization (VBAQ) can increase subjective visual quality by prioritizing allocation of more bits to smooth areas compared to more textured areas.

    .. note:: This option only applies when using amdvce `encoder`_.